-Dead Character Walking: Have this if cheat code for float is used, and Mario dies, as long as death animation is not completed before float is used again.
+You can have this if a cheat code for floating is used, and Mario dies, as long as the death animation is not completed before the float is used again.

 There's also a non-cheating method involving having your death blow knock you into a cannon.
 You can launch out of the cannon and won't die unless you touch the ground.
 If you're wearing the Wing Cap, you can even fly around as a zombie!

 In Tall, Tall Mountain, the first star is at the top of the mountain.
-There is an owl at the start when you select stars 2 through 6 or 7 (depending on the version).
+There is an owl, named Hoot, at the start when you select stars 2 through 6 or 7 (depending on the version).
 In order to prevent you from getting Star 1 by using the owl to fly up to the mountain, it only appears when you select that specific star from the menu.

 Guide Dang It: While this game is pretty good about making the stars relatively intuitive to find, the second star on the slide bonus course is only vaguely hinted at once, and even then it could well be mistaken as just a bit of throwaway text about the first star on that course.
 Combined with the fact that the best way to meet the time required to spawn the star is to do a flying leap to skip half the course makes it that much worse.

-Law of 100: Gets you a Star!
+Law of 100: Grabbing 100 coins nets you a Star!
 Also, after collecting one of the six main stars, an extra life is awarded for every fifty coins collected.